Locate an ACVR Radiologist or Radiation Oncologist in your area.

 Standards for Admission to Membership Education, Training and/or Experience

 To be eligible for examination and certification as a Diplomate in Veterinary Radiology, candidates must have training supervised by two ACVR Diplomates in a program that meets the guidelines established by the Executive Council of the American College of Veterinary Radiology.
 Generally speaking, most candidates entering a three-year residency training program have had prior clinical experience as an intern or in private practice.
 Upon completion of a residency training program that meets established guidelines, the candidate should be qualified to apply for the certification examination.
-The candidate is required to:

 ©2014 American College of Veterinary Radiology